 The English language only became standardized in the last few centuries; therefore,spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Hightower has been recorded under many different variations, including Heighton, Highton, Huyton and others.

 Early Notables of the Hightower family (pre 1700)

-Another 82 words (6 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Hightower Notables in all our PDF Extended History products and printed products wherever possible.